enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-statement.md

 * [label statement](#label-statement)
 * [with statement](#with-statement)

-## for...in statement

-- to enumerate the non-symbol keys of an object
-- include the properties inherited from the prototype chain
-- variable represents the property name or enumberable property

-In ECMAScript, object properties are unordered

-- All properties will be returned once,
-- but the return order may vary from browser to browser

 ## for...of statement

 - used to iterate over iterable objects like arrays, strings, maps, sets